CrystalFerrai/IcarusMods/readme.md

 ## Mod Details

+### Loadout

-**Loadout** - Increases loadout and drop ship slots from 15 to 20.
+Increases loadout and drop ship slots from 15 to 20.

 Warning: Do not uninstall this mod if any of your loadouts or dropships currently have more than 15 items in them as the extra items may be lost.